 Renting accommodation in Argentina

-It's common to negotiate rental prices in Argentina, especially for long-term leases.
-Expats should do research on comparable properties in the area and be prepared to make a counteroffer.
+Don’t be afraid to haggle over rent prices in Argentina, especially if you’re signing a long-term lease.
+You should do research on comparable properties in the area and be prepared to make a counteroffer.
+Since the regulatory changes, landlords now have much more flexibility in setting terms and pricing.

 Leases